I Pity the Poor Immigrant: Critical reception

 Record Mirror reviewer Norman Jopling described the track as "draggy with tremendous atmosphere and an unusually different vocal sound", saying "you could almost fall asleep to this one."
 Pete Johnson of the Los Angeles Times called the track "as maudlin and gummy as it sounds" and added that "Dylan's voice may be parodying Dylan's voice deliberately."
 David Yaffe described the vocal as "morose, almost a parody of self-righteous liberal guilt."
 Greil Marcus wrote that Dylan sounded ill, "his voice curled up in his throat, will and desire collapsed under leaden vowels."
 Trager wrote that Dylan's singing was "in top form."

-The song was awarded a maximum rating of 5 stars by Allan Jones in Uncut's Bob Dylan supplement in 2015.
+The song was awarded a maximum rating of 5 stars by Allan Jones in Uncuts Bob Dylan supplement in 2015.
 It was in 20th place on Thomas's 2017 list of the best Bob Dylan songs in Maxim.
 Matthew Greenwald of AllMusic thought that "the song works on several levels and portrays an illustration of people who can't help but use others."